lexDAO/LexDAO-Articles/Newsletter/Monthly/Submitted/2024-04_LexDAO_Monthly_Hackathon.md

-# Adventure, Glory, Loot* - Hackathon 10-12th May
+# Adventure, Glory, Loot^ - Hackathon 10-12th May
-* Prize for most valued mentor from a prominent open source advocate
+^ Prize for most valued mentor from a prominent open source advocate

 ## Act I - Missing in Action
 > 🚧 The misty shrouded island ahead doesn't come any closer ...  inside the bottle is a note